-Contributions to a qualified state tuition program on behalf of a designated beneficiary do not qualify for the educational exclusion.
+Contributions to a qualified tuition program on behalf of a designated beneficiary do not qualify for the educational exclusion.
+See Qualified Tuition Programs beginning on page 5.

 Medical exclusion.
 The gift tax does not apply to an amount you paid on behalf of an individual to a person or institution that provided medical care for the individual.
 The payment must be to the care provider.
 The medical care must meet the requirements of section 213(d) (definition of medical care for income tax deduction purposes).
 Medical care includes expenses incurred for the diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting any structure or function of the body, or for transportation primarily for and essential to medical care.
 Medical care also includes amounts paid for medical insurance on behalf of any individual.